 Women, consider some practical ways you might join in this critical work:

-- Meeting a material need.
-Help a college student go on a mission trip or fund a ministry of the church.
+For example, help a college student go on a mission trip or fund a ministry of the church.
 Help a single mom buy school supplies for her children.
-Pay a month’s bills for a family whose father just lost his job.
+Also, pay a month’s bills for a family whose father just lost his job.

 Our spiritual foremothers transformed their communities doing the very ministries that grew the church.
 And so can we.